Jofralso/hitchhikers-guide-to-developing/THE-JOURNEY.md

 - Monitoring and metrics
 - Documentation hosting

-Detailed plans in the `devops-homelab/` submodule.
+Detailed plans will be added in future documentation.

 ## Value Proposition